Young–Laplace equation: Capillary pressure in a tube

 and so the height of the water column is given by:

 Thus for a 2 mm wide (1 mm radius) tube, the water would rise 14 mm.
 However, for a capillary tube with radius 0.1 mm, the water would rise 14 cm (about 6 inches).

-Capillary action in general
+Capillary action and gravity

-In the general case, for a free surface and where there is an applied "over-pressure", Δp, at the interface in equilibrium, there is a balance between the applied pressure, the hydrostatic pressure and the effects of surface tension.
+When including also the effects of gravity, for a free surface and for a pressure difference between the fluids equal to Δp at the level h=0, there is a balance, when the interface is in equilibrium, between Δp, the hydrostatic pressure and the effects of surface tension.
 The Young–Laplace equation becomes:

+Note that the mean curvature of the fluid-fluid interface now depends on h.

 The equation can be non-dimensionalised in terms of its characteristic length-scale, the capillary length: